omidarmat/webDevNotes/react/react.md

 ### **Forms and handling submissions**

-One of the most important things that we do the web is to interact with web applications through forms.
+One of the most important things that we do on the web is to interact with web applications through forms.
 We are now going to learn how to use forms in React.

 #### **Creating a form**